-Carer’s Allowance is a benefit for people who provide regular care to a friend, neighbour, or family member.
-If your claim is successful you could get a weekly rate of up to £69.70, paid into your bank account every four weeks.
+Carer’s Allowance is a benefit for people who provide regular care to a friend, neighbour, or family member who receives certain benefits, for example, Disability Living Allowance.
+You could get a weekly rate of up to £76.75, paid into your bank account every four weeks.
+To be eligible you’ll need to meet certain criteria, such as providing at least 35 hours of care a week, and earning under £139 a week if you’re working.

 Am I eligible for Carer’s Allowance?